 In this page: Economic Outline | Political Outline | COVID-19 Country Response

-The country’s unemployment rate – at 7.6% in 2022 – returned to its pre-pandemic levels.
-Despite labour shortages in a wide range of sectors and the expected economic slowdown, the IMF sees the unemployment rate decreasing marginally in 2023 and 2024 (7.4% and 7.3%, respectively).
-Overall, Swedish citizens enjoy a high per capita GDP of USD 63,877 (PPP – 2022), 18.3% higher than the EU’s average (USD 53,960), and the European Anti-Poverty Network (EAPN) estimates that only 2% of Sweden’s population lives in serious material poverty conditions.
+The country’s unemployment rate was stable at 7.5% in 2023.
+Nevertheless, employment growth is anticipated to slow down, responding to the cyclical downturn with a delay.
+The IMF expects the unemployment rate to increase by 8.1% in 2024, while average real wages gradually move into positive territory on the back of falling inflation.
+Overall, Swedish citizens enjoy a high per capita GDP of USD 66,209 (PPP – 2023), 16.2% higher than the EU’s average, and the European Anti-Poverty Network (EAPN) estimates that only 2% of Sweden’s population lives in serious material poverty conditions.
 Nominal wage growth, however, has been lagging behind inflation, resulting in a reduction of households’ real disposable income.

 ---|---|---|---|---|---|